Browser Compatibility

 Chrome for Testing is the only Google browser that supports Browser Mode, but it is not recommended for daily use.

-It is a portable version of Chrome which never updates automatically, which can become a problem over time.
+It is a portable version of Chrome that never updates automatically, which can become a problem over time.

 flag to the startup arguments (guide).